 9. check the manometer to make sure the gas supply pressure does not drop below 3 in.W.C.
 (7.6 mbar).
 If the gas supply pressure is lower than 3 in.W.C. means that your inlet gas line or your gas pressure regulator are not correctly sized;

-CAUTION!!!
-Do not attempt to adjust your upstream gas pressure regulator.
+to adjust your upstream gas pressure regulator.
 This was already adjusted for the maximum inlet gas pressure.

 After verifying the correct gas pressures: